NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2025-01-28-LAM-longterm-preservation-pilot/index.md

 The National Library of Norway, in collaboration with [KulturIT](https://kulturit.org/en) and commissioned by the Ministry of Culture, has initiated a pilot project focused on ensuring the long-term preservation of museums' digital cultural heritage.
 This pilot represents a strategic initiative in preserving Norway's digital cultural heritage for future generations.

-The primary objective is to evaluate whether the National Library's digital preservation solution can be integrated with KulturIT's collection management systems currently utilized by museums.
+The primary objective is to evaluate whether the National Library's digital preservation solution can be integrated with KulturIT's collection management systems currently used by museums.
 The pilot emphasizes security protocols, user experience optimization, and process automation, with subsequent evaluation based on cost-benefit analysis.

 ## Key Objectives and Technical Components

 The pilot project encompasses several critical technical and operational elements:

-- **Technical Integration:** Implementation of machine-to-machine communication between KulturIT's systems and the National Library's preservation infrastructure, utilizing REST API technology.
+- **Technical Integration:** Implementation of machine-to-machine communication between KulturIT's systems and the National Library's preservation infrastructure, using REST API technology.
 This integration facilitates efficient ingestion and retrieval of archival files.
 - **Intermediate Storage:** Development of an S3-protocol-based intermediate storage platform, ensuring secure and efficient file transfer operations between systems.
 - **Standardized Package Formats:** Implementation of E-ARK standards to maintain interoperability and ensure consistency in long-term data preservation.
 - **Authentication and Authorization:** Development of robust security mechanisms to ensure that only authorized users and systems can access preserved files and associated functionality.